nbzhk/HistoryGuessr/README.md

 # History Guessr

 History Guessr is an interactive web game inspired by GeoGuessr and TimeGuessr.
 This is my final project for the Spring Advanced Course @SoftUni.
-Players are presented with historical pictures and must guess the time period and its location.
+Players are presented with a historical pictures and must guess the time period and its location.
 Players can compete against one another with the daily challenge.

 ## Features
 * Guess the time period and location of historical pictures.